 In the research published in The American Economic Review Robert Allen and two co-authors found that Agriculture and large settlements emerged alongside rivers because they could tap into the gifts of rivers: close access to water and fertile soil.
 But rivers can move and take those gifts away.
 So, society developed organized govts to work collectively to regain their access to those gifts.

-Continue reading “DRP NB 230924: Role of rivers in the birth of governments”Lower Yamuna Basin: 11 Rivers Crossed old HFLs in just 2 days in Sept 2024
+Continue reading “DRP 230924: Role of rivers in the birth of governments”Lower Yamuna Basin: 11 Rivers Crossed old HFLs in just 2 days in Sept 2024

 (Feature Image: Yamuna rivers in severe flood situation at Pachnada in Etawah, UP on Sept.
 14, 2024.
 Image source Udaybhan)